 Two contemporary Supreme Court verdicts that illustrate the enduring effects of Protestant Christian supremacy are Trump v HI and Masterpiece Cakeshop v Colorado Civil Rights Commission.
 In Trump the Court announced a verdict that aligns with one familiar expression of Protestant Christian supremacy: anti-Muslim prejudice.
 In Masterpiece the Court chose not to address how to protect same-sex couples from discrimination by offering a ‘narrow’ verdict on expressions of religious bias by state officials.
-The Court framed its verdict by claiming It must navigate between the right against religious bias from government officials and the right of same-sex couples against discrimination.
-Yet ruling clearly sides with a dominant identity that invokes religious freedom as a basis for anti-LGBTQ prejudice.
+The Court framed its verdict by claiming it must navigate between the right against religious bias from government officials and the right of same-sex couples against discrimination.
+Yet the ruling clearly sides with a dominant identity in the following sense: in contemporary US politics appeals to religious freedom are sometimes aimed at protecting anti-LGBTQ prejudice.

 In Trump Majority upheld an Executive Order that blocks nearly all immigration, including for travel and student visas, for five Muslim majority states.
 The verdict in Trump shows that when the state speaks, it sometimes equivocates and obfuscates in ways that an individual does.
 ‘I am not anti-Muslim, but…’ is an apt characterization of the Court’s assessment of the immigration policy in the following respects.
 First, the architect of the policy favors increasing restrictions on who can enter the US based on nationality, ethnicity, and religious affiliation.
 Second, the effects of the policy significantly deviate from a principle of equal treatment, which is central to a jurisprudence that opposes permitting bias or even the appearance of bias to become part of law.
 Third, when those most affected by a policy that introduces barriers are members of a religious group that is subject to official and unofficial hostilities that is reason to be extra vigilant against adopting a discriminatory policy.
 Fourth, the verdict in Trump can be evaluated against the background of the self-image of state power according to which religious bias has no place.
 Each of these considerations show the verdict for what it is: an official immigration policy of discrimination against a religious minority.

-National security is red-herring in Trump.
+National security is a red-herring in Trump.
 Prior to his presidency Trump proclaimed on numerous occasions that he wanted to block Muslims from migrating to the US.
 Moreover, two non-Muslim majority states—Venezuela and North Korea—were added to the list of countries for which US visas would not be issued only after the original proposal was widely criticized.
-This incontrovertible evidence of bias against Muslims is one reason an alternative outcome should have been more seriously considered by Majority.
+This incontrovertible evidence of bias against Muslims is one reason an alternative outcome should have been more seriously considered by the Majority.